 It’s the best way to keep the breed’s vast reserves of energy and enthusiasm in check!

 The Belgian Malinois has a short and easily maintained coat.

-Weekly brushing with a medium-stiff brush or glove will be sufficient to maintain the coat’s luster and will keep it free from irritants.
+Weekly brushing with a medium-stiff brush or glove will be sufficient.

 Twice a year, a Belgian Malinois will shed.

 During a shed it’ll be beneficial to provide less intensive, daily grooming using a lighter brush.

 This will help stay on top of burrs and keep those drifts of dog fur to a minimum.